How to Become a Learning and Development Officer

 A learning and development officer is responsible for handling both the professional development and learning of a business’s workforce.
 The role requires a vast skill set and many other responsibilities.
 It is the perfect career to pursue if you want to make a difference in an organisation’s workforce and enjoy managing staff!

 CIPD qualifications are the recognised professional standard for Human Resources and are respected by employers.
 Taking a Level 3 qualification allows those who are starting in the industry to enhance their knowledge and skills.
+These qualifications can be taken on a full time or part time basis with the option to study through e-learning, so you do not need to put your current life on hold whilst studying for a learning & development career.

-As a Beginner, Where Should I Start in L&D?
+As a beginner, where should I start in L&D?

 As a beginner wanting to start a career path in learning and development, it’s necessary to have both a degree and work experience in the industry.
 Relevant experience employers will look for is the ability to show skills such as leadership abilities and excellent organisation.
 Voluntary work and summer internships within human resources is an excellent place to start when looking to gain work experience that will help you secure employment within learning and development.